-Every month we will update this report with an overview of the performance results of each website, what their new score is, and how it changed compared to last month.
+Each quarter we will update this report with an overview of the performance results of each website, what their new score is, and how it changed compared to last month.

 Also, using the reports generated by our website analysis tool, we calculate key factors that affect user experience and directly impact online performance, such as average page loading time and mobile compatibility scores, or if they are using a multiple languages option to ensure they reach all of their potential markets.

 Let’s dive in!

 Key take-aways in Q2 of 2021

 Top 3 Fortune 500 Websites